mcollovati/quarkus-hilla/README.md

 ## Release

-To perform a manual relese type the follogin commands.
+To perform a manual release type the following commands.
 Version must be in format N.N.N, for example `1.0.0`.
 Pre-releases can use `-alpha`, `-beta` and `-rc` suffix, followed by a number, for example `1.0.0-beta2`.